mrmuratinan/Tech-Academy-Project/README.md

-This is my repository your will find my coding examples.
+This is my repository your will find my project.